Resources and Support for Trainees

 Examinations The College awards a Fellowship, Membership or Diploma in Ophthalmology by examination.
 Please follow the link for further information.

-Less than full-time training (LTFT) The delivery and organisation of LTFT is the responsibility of the individual local education and training board (LETB) training programme.
+Helpful hints for LTFT trainees The delivery and organisation of LTFT is the responsibility of the individual Local Education and Training Board (LETB)/Deanery training programme.
 This document contains helpful hints to make the most of less than full-time training and avoid common pitfalls.

 Out of programme (OOP) and Trainee Selected Components (TSCs) Taking time out of programme can be beneficial for a trainee’s educational and professional development and career, as well as being interesting, enjoyable and personally rewarding.
 Please follow the link for further information.